This is personal for us.

 The DRD4 genotype also moderates the association of experienced parental problems during childhood (e.g., parental depression, marital discord) with loss or trauma.

-It basically contours how early stress and trauma "marbleized" in our personality.
+It basically controls how early stress and trauma "marbleized" in our personality.

 When combined with serotonin gene variants, another effect: